 - Fixed-Price (Capped) Servicing

 Fixed price servicing is becoming a more common offer from dealerships and at face value, it seems like a good budgeting tool.
 BE WARNED though, the Australian Automobile Association (AAA) has issued a warning for consumers to read the fine print.Most fixed-priced services are still massively overpriced.
-They’re also more likely to upsell extras along the way, have a tendency to run out just prior to any major service intervals and become void if you take your car to a different mechanic.Shop around, read the fine print and beware of upsells at every service (check out this article on 6 Upsells To Look Out For).
+They’re also more likely to upsell extras along the way, have a tendency to run out just prior to any major service intervals and become void if you take your car to a different mechanic.Shop around, read the fine print and beware of upsells at every service.

 - Demonstrator Vehicles

 Demonstrator vehicles can seem like a great deal, however the regulations surrounding a “new” and “demonstrator” vehicle is a little foggy.
 A demonstrator vehicle is a new vehicle that has been used as the “test drive” vehicle or as a company car by the salespeople.
 Before that car hikes up too many km’s, they’ll sell the car at a reduced rate.
 Seems like a good deal, right?BE CAUTIOUS though, there aren’t any regulations outlining how many km’s a “new” car should have.
 Therefore pretty much all cars will have done some k’s.
 A new car, however, really shouldn’t have more than 10km on the odometer, simple the logistics of getting them from the factory to the dealer.
 If the new car you’re looking to buy has more than this, it may be something cheeky at work.
 Like your dealer has sourced the car from another location and driven it rather than putting it on a truck.
 Or maybe it’s been damaged and driven somewhere for repairs.
 Ultimately, if you see more than 10km, ask the dealer why.